SPOTTING ALPHA IN ESPORTS

 Activision is pursuing this path most aggressively.
-This year the company established the 12-team Overwatch League, based on its popular “Overwatch” game franchise, with matches broadcast on Twitch.
+In 2018 the company had the inaugural season for its Overwatch League and this year it has expanded to a 20-team league, based on its popular “Overwatch” game franchise, with matches broadcast on Twitch.
 According to Emily, “Esports viewership is strong and growing, and game publishers are starting to show signs they can monetize that viewership with new revenue streams, including broadcast rights and advertisements.”

 When Emily meets with a company, she prefers to talk to people at different levels of management.
 She believes this provides a sense of message consistency.
 “You hear what the strategy is, and how the company is executing on it.
 That helps inform whether or not the company management is actually putting into practice what they are saying.”

 Industry conferences, like E-3—Electronic Entertainment Expo—provide opportunities to meet company management teams as well as people who design games and play them.
 And consumer conferences like BlizzCon, sponsored by Activision Blizzard, enable Emily to meet enthusiasts and take in esports matches.
 “As an investment analyst, it’s informative just to observe the crowd cheering for players and holding signs like you might see at other professional sports.

 “It’s another indicator of how big the esports opportunity is—and how serious the fans are.”